diko316/use-case/README.md

 # Use-case

-This library aims to effectively plan the software development by following [UML Use-case](https://en.wikipedia.org/wiki/Use_case) based from User Stories.
-Use-case manifests will be detailed later by adding use-case relationships and activity workflows using [Apptivity](https://github.com/diko316/apptivity) package.
+This library aims to solve problems in documenting large javascript software.
+It will enable software authors to document [UML Use-case](https://en.wikipedia.org/wiki/Use_case) while implementing their definitions before detailing them later with use-case relationships and activity workflows with [Apptivity](https://github.com/diko316/apptivity).

 ## Installation